o-qcblog/o-qcblog.github.io/_posts/2024-05-31-Dynamic-Programming.md

 So, let us start by considering a smaller subproblem.
 Note that the subproblem does not need to be the same as our orginal problem.
 It can be a modified new problem on a smaller size of input that ultimately leads to solving our main problem.

-In our example problem, let us terminate our sequence at some point and fine the longest subsequence ending at that point.
+In our example problem, let us terminate our sequence at some point and find the longest subsequence ending at that point.

 For the first of such case (base case), i.e. when 𝑛=1 The longest increasing subsequence ending at index 1 is the number itself.
 So the length is 1.